Skip to main content

 1. To keep your local copy up to date with the remote repo, switch to main with git checkout main and hit git pull to pull any changes.

-2. If you're still working on your separate branch while main has been updated, use git checkout {branch_name} followed by git merge main to copy over new changes from main to your branch.
+2. If you're still working on your separate branch while main has been updated remotely and want integrate the remote changes, use git checkout main, then git pull, then git checkout {working_branch_name} followed by git merge main to merge changes from main into your working branch.